Luissalazarsalinas/Trading-Bot/README.md

 Sell and Buy MACD signal

 - The MACD is then displayed as a histogram, a graphical representation of the distance between the two lines.
 If the MACD cuts through the signal line from below, traders could use it as a buy signal and if it cuts the signal line from above, traders might use it as a sell signal.

-#### Money Flow Index(MFI)
-- The MFI is a technical oscillator that measures the inflow an outflow of money into an asset over a period of time. it looks at both price and volume to assess the buying and selling pressures in a given market.

-Sell and Buy MFI signal

-- The money flow index works by oscillating on a scale from zero to 100.
-If the MFI reading is obove 80, the market would be considered overbounght, while a reading of 20 or below is a signal for oversold conditions.

 ## Data